Call Now to Speak to a Top Colorado Springs DUI Defense Attorney

 If you have been arrested for driving under the influence of alcohol (DUI) or driving while your ability is impaired (DWAI) by alcohol in Colorado, you may feel overwhelmed with worry and confusion.
 The first thing you can do to get a better grasp of your situation is speak with a knowledgeable defense attorney.
 A DUI conviction may result in the loss of your driver’s license, expensive fines, and even a jail sentence, but it is possible to have the charges against you reduced or dismissed with an aggressive legal representative on your side.

-At The Bussey Law Firm, P.C., our dedicated DUI defense team understands how important it is for those accused of a drunk driving offense to get legal help as soon as possible.
+At The Bussey Law Firm, P.C., our dedicated Colorado Springs DUI lawyers understand how important it is for those accused of a drunk driving offense to get legal help as soon as possible.
 Your future hangs in the balance.
-Please contact Timothy Bussey and his criminal defense team in Colorado Springs for a free and confidential consultation to learn more about your rights and options.
+Please contact Tim Bussey and his criminal defense team for a free and confidential consultation to learn more about your rights and options.
 Call (719) 475-2555 or send us an email.